Lattice problem: Sphere decoding

 Algorithms for CVP, especially the Fincke and Pohst variant, have been used for data detection in multiple-input multiple-output (MIMO) wireless communication systems (for coded and uncoded signals).
 In this context it is called sphere decoding due to the radius used internal to many CVP solutions.

+Integer ambiguity resolution of carrier-phase GNSS

 It has been applied in the field of the integer ambiguity resolution of carrier-phase GNSS (GPS).
 It is called the LAMBDA method in that field.
 In the same field, the general CVP problem is referred to as Integer Least Squares.

 GapCVP

 This problem is similar to the GapSVP problem.
 For GapSVP_{β}, the input consists of a lattice basis and a vector $v$, and the algorithm must answer whether one of the following holds: